-4-H Cooking 101-Using the recipes included in the project manual (available at go.illinois.edu/ Cooking101Recipes), prepare an exhibit for one of the classes below.
+4-H Cooking 101 Using the recipes included in the project manual (which are also available at go.illinois.edu/Cooking101Recipes). prepare an exhibit for one of the classes below.
 No icing should be on any products.
-Bars, coffeecake, or cookies should be displayed on a disposable plate placed in a zip-sealing plastic bag.
+Changes to recipes are only allowed to accommodate food allergies and sensitivities (i.e. nut allergy, gluten intolerance, etc.).
+If you make changes to the recipe, bring a copy of the recipe with your changes.
+Bars, coffeecake, or cookies should be displayed on a disposable plate placed in a zipsealing plastic bag.
 In addition to your food exhibit, complete the What's on Your Plate?
-Activity on pages 10-11 in the 4-H Cooking 101 project manual (and for download at go.illinois.edu/Cooking101Activity).
+Activity on pages 10 -11 in the 4-H Cooking 101 project manual (and for download at go.illinois.edu/Cooking101Activity).
 Bring a document with printed pictures of your 3 or more plates and the answers to questions 1-7 to remain on display with your project.
 The words on the plates must be legible and clearly visible in the picture.
 Pictures, graphics or photos are acceptable.
-Due to space limitations at State Fair, the size of the activity document should be no larger than an 8 1⁄2" x 11" binder or folder.
+Due to space limitations, the size of the activity document should be no larger than an 8 1⁄2" x 11" binder or folder.

-SF 50200A Cooking 101 Cereal Bars- 3 cereal marshmallow bars

-SF 50200B Cooking 101 Coffeecake- 1⁄4 of 8" square or round coffeecake

-SF 50200C Cooking 101 Cookies- 3 cookies
+SF 50200A Cooking 101 Cereal Bars- 3 cereal marshmallow bars SF 50200B Cooking 101 Coffeecake- 1⁄4 of 8" square or round coffeecake SF 50200C Cooking 101 Cookies- 3 cookies

-4-H Cooking 201-Using the recipes included in the project manual (which are also available at go.illinois.edu/Cooking201Recipes), prepare an exhibit for one of the classes below.
+4-H Cooking 201 Using the recipes included in the project manual (which are also available at go.illinois.edu/Cooking201Recipes), prepare an exhibit for one of the classes below.
+Changes to recipes are only allowed to accommodate food allergies and sensitivities (i.e. nut allergy, gluten intolerance, etc.).
+If you make changes to the recipe, bring a copy of the recipe with your changes.
 Bread, biscuits, or scones should be displayed on a disposable plate placed in a zip-sealing plastic bag.
 In addition to your food exhibit, complete Experiment with Meal Planning Activity on page 91 in the 4-H Cooking 201 project manual (and for download at go.illinois.edu/Cooking201Activity).
 Bring either page 91 with your completed answers or a document with the answers to remain on display with your project along with a picture of the meal you prepared.
 You do not need to complete the Challenge Yourself section on page 91.
-Due to space limitations at State Fair, the size of the activity document should be no larger than an 8 1⁄2" x 11" binder or folder.
+Due to space limitations, the size of the activity document should be no larger than an 8 1⁄2" x 11" binder or folder.

-SF 50201A Cooking 201 Biscuits-3 rolled biscuits

-SF 50201B Cooking 201 Scones-3 scones
+SF 50201A Cooking 201 Biscuits-3 rolled biscuits SF 50201B Cooking 201 Scones-3 scones